EGOT: Quincy Jones

-Quincy Jones's two Oscars are non-competitive awards while his final qualifying award was a competitive Tony for The Color Purple in 2016.
+Quincy Jones's Oscars are non-competitive awards.

 American record producer, musician, songwriter, composer, arranger, and film and television producer Quincy Jones (1933–2024) received his fourth distinct award in 2016.
 Between 1964 and 2024, Jones received a total of 33 awards—the highest number so far of any EGOT winner.
 He competed for and won 28 Grammys, one Tony, and one Emmy, also receiving a special Grammy Legend Award and two special Oscars (the Jean Hersholt Humanitarian Award and the Academy Honorary Award).
 Quincy's final qualifying award was a fully competitive 2016 Tony for The Color Purple.